MetaSUB/bioinformatics_management/bioinformatics_update_aug_2018.md

 # Bioinformatics at MetaSUB

+This document outlines the state of Bioinformatics at MetaSUB following the 2018 MetaSUB meeting in Brazil.
+It is largely based off of the discussion at the bioinformatics round table.

+At the round table many expressed interest in listing all MetaSUB-Bioinformatics resources, projects, and policies in a single place.
+This document addresses all of these topics and this repo provides a centralized point for management and discussion.

+MetaSUB is a peer led organization.
+Everyone should feel free to ask questions, make suggestions, and contribute.
+The best way to start a discussion (if your topic does not relate to a specific codebase) is to use a GitHub Issue.

+Thank you,
+David Danko

 ## Code Availability

 We use a number of programs for bioinformatics at MetaSUB.
 All code is available on GitHub.
 Everyone in MetaSUB is welcome to contribute to any relevant codebase including filing issues.